Patternslib/Patterns-bundler/README.md

 # Installation

+## Bundler

 pip install pyramid and then start the server by running python bundler.py.
 You must provide host, port and the path to the Patterns checkout that should be used.

+## Circus

+To run the server in the background you can use circus.
+You need to pip install circus and circus-web to run it